karllhughes/KH-Blog/wp-content/plugins/alphaomega-captcha-anti-spam/readme.txt

 == Installation ==

 1. Install automatically by first clicking the WordPress 'Plugins' > 'Add New' menu item.
 The 'Plugins' and 'Add New' menu items are located on the left column of the WordPress Dashboard.
-Then type 'AlphaOmega Captcha Anti-Spam Filter' as a search, and select to install the AlphaOmega Captcha & Anti-Spam Filter plugin.
+Then type 'AlphaOmega Captcha & Anti-Spam Filter' as a search, and select to install the AlphaOmega Captcha & Anti-Spam Filter plugin.
 Alternatively, you can manually download the 'alphaomega-captcha-anti-spam.zip' file from the WordPress [AlphaOmega Captcha & Anti-Spam Filter](http://wordpress.org/extend/plugins/alphaomega-captcha-anti-spam/) site.
 Unpack the downloaded zip file, and install the plugin manually by uploading the 'alphaomega-captcha-anti-spam' folder into your '/wp-content/plugins/' directory.

 2. Activate the plugin by clicking the WordPress 'Plugins' menu item (located on the left column of the WordPress Dashboard), and then clicking the 'Activate' link located below the 'AlphaOmega Captcha & Anti-Spam Filter' item.

-3. Installing Upgrades: To upgrade from versions 1.0 ~ 1.4, you must first 'Deactivate' and then 'Delete' your current plugin prior to installing the latest version as described above in Step 1.
+3. Installing Upgrades: To upgrade from versions 2.0 or below, you must first 'Deactivate' and then 'Delete' your current plugin prior to installing the latest version as described above in Step 1.
 For other versions, when you receive automatic notification by WordPress of an upgrade, select to install the upgrade when prompted.

 == Configuration / Settings ==